 Juggling many roles and responsibilities, such as spouse or life partner, parent, friend, employee, and caregiver for aging parents

-Going from one challenging situation to the next without taking time to relax
+Going from 1 challenging situation to the next without taking time to relax

 If you’re often under stress, you need to learn to manage it well.
 Stress can affect your well-being.
 Over time, you may show some of these symptoms of being stressed:

 Physical.
-Frequent colds or flu, headaches, trouble sleeping, muscle tension, skin problems, trouble with digestion
+Frequent colds or flu, headaches, trouble sleeping or sleeping too much, muscle tension, skin problems, trouble with digestion

 Mental.
 Poor concentration, forgetfulness, learning problems, frequent negative thoughts, speech problems

 Emotional.
 Anxiety, depression, anger, irritability, feelings of helplessness, lack of purpose, relationship troubles